OCCIRF/OpenCloudComputingIncidentResponseFramework/preparation/organisational.md

 #### Without CSIRT notification
 The war game without notifying the CSIRT is more close to the reality than the scenario with the notification.
 Here the CSIRT has to handle the incident as it is a real one without help of the team which has started the war game.
-This scenario can give a better view on how the team handles incidents and where optimisation is needed.
-Furthermore, this scenario gives also an indication how fast the CSIRT can response to an incident and how well prepared they are.
+This scenario can give a better view on how the team handles incidents and where optimization is needed.
+Furthermore, this scenario gives also an indication how fast the CSIRT can response to an incident and how well-prepared they are.
 The drawback of this scenario is that the CSIRT is bound to this incident and might not be able to respond to a real incident.
 For this situation a fallback plan has to be implemented in which the management of the CSIRT is informed about the war game.
 If then a real incident happens the CSIRT can shift the priority to the real on and leave the war